char101/outliner/README.md

   Moves the cursor to an item in the same column of the last row of the last top-level item in the model.
 * `F2`
   In editable models, this opens the current item for editing.
 The Escape key can be used to cancel the editing process and revert any changes to the data displayed.

+## Future Plan

+* Schedule view - shows the list of task for each day based on the date set in the outline
+* Timer view - similar to a pomodoro timer for currently executed task